kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/DEVEL/2013-01-01-job-history.md

 Jobs that extend [`KijiMapReduceJob`]({{site.api_mr_devel}}/framework/KijiMapReduceJob.html) will automatically record metadata to the `job_history` table.

+#### Security
+For more information on Kiji security, see the KijiSchema userguide.
+If you have a secure Kiji instance, KijiMR should "just work", except that users without WRITE permissions on the instance will not have their jobs recorded in the Job History Table, and you will see a non-fatal error even if the job ran successfully.
+For example, users with only READ permissions on the instance will be able to run Gatherers, but those jobs will not be recorded.

+You can grant WRITE permissions on an instance, if you have GRANT permission, as follows:

+{% highlight bash %}
+kiji-schema-shell
+schema > MODULE security;
+schema > GRANT WRITE PRIVILEGES ON INSTANCE 'kiji://myzk:2181/myinstance' TO USER 'ada';
+OK.
+{% endhighlight %}

 ### Classes Overview

 The [`JobHistoryKijiTable`]({{site.api_mr_devel}}/framework/JobHistoryKijiTable.html) class is the main class responsible for providing access to